Dell OptiPlex 7040 SFF vs. HP ProDesk 400 G3 SFF

 The two models have the same generation of Intel processors.
 We think that the 6 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 The Dell OptiPlex 7040 SFF has 4 RAM slots while the HP ProDesk 400 G3 SFF has only 2 slot(s).
-Of course this is not something to worry about.
-Just make sure you take it into consideration when planning how much RAM will your system be using.
+This is not something to worry about.
+Just make sure you take it into consideration when planning how much RAM you are going to use.

 None of the desktops has an advantage when it comes to the speed of the RAM being used.
 Both models support RAM speeds of up to 2133.
 Additionally, if you will be needing a lot of RAM, better go for the Dell OptiPlex 7040 SFF as it has the ability to run 64 GB of RAM.
 The HP ProDesk 400 G3 SFF can do a bit less at max 32 GB.
 Most of the times, this should be sufficient for the majority of users.